One of the public areas inside the Hofburg palace is the Silberkammer or Imperial Silver Collection. But there’s far more than just silver inside.

-Both have flagship stores on the Graben in Vienna’s city centre and are good sources of gifts or souvenirs of the upmarket variety.
+Both manufacturers have flagship stores in Vienna’s city centre and are good sources of gifts or souvenirs of the upmarket variety.

 As mentioned before, the Napoleonic wars wrecked havoc on the Imperial budget, forcing the Habsburgs to sell the family silver (literally).
 However, Napoleon’s eventual defeat did have some side benefits.

 The Grand Vermeil is a silver service plated with gold, first produced for the Court of Milan under French rule.
 Austria’s Emperor Francis I bought it up in 1816 and replaced Napoleon’s coat of arms with his own.